 According to the concerned people, these apps access your camera roll where you not only have pictures of yourself but of your friends and family, screenshots of bank account details, credit card numbers, and other information that can be used for various purposes.

 None of the face recognition app developers has denied the fact that these apps may use your pictures for commercial use.
 So, if you have to use these apps, either for security purposes or for fun, make sure you do so with caution.

 This brings us to the end of our discussion on face recognition software.

-Face recognition technology is here to stay and is only going to move onwards and upwards.
+Face recognition technology is here to stay and face recognition apps development is only going to move onwards and upwards.
 With so many apps launched regularly on both Google Play and Apple Store, only a few stand a chance to stay on top.
 This article on face recognition apps will help you find the best apps that you can experiment with on your mobile phones.
 And if the hype of these apps convinced you to invest in face recognition apps development to create a face recognition app of your own, find a software outsourcing company, develop your app, and reap the benefits of this ever-growing market.

 If you were looking for phones with facial recognition software, I hope that this article helped you find some within your budget.
 If you use any of our recommended face recognition software or phones from the list, let us know about your experience in the comments below or reach out to us through email.